StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 As before, the `s` at the end indicates Stan.

-Most models in the `models` subdirectory return 0, 1 and 4.
+Most models in the `models` subdirectory return 0, 1 and 4 out of the box.
+But `read_samples(m5_1s; output_format=:...)` makes it easy to create MCMCChains.jl Chains objects, a DataFrame with draws or a MonteCarloMeasurements.jl Particles object.

 ## Status

 StatisticalRethinkingStan.jl is compatible with the 2nd edition of the book.

-Expanded coverage of chapters 7 and beyond of the book will likely happen while working on StatisticalRethinkingStan.jl.
+Expanded coverage of chapters 7 remains WIP.
+Examples of Stan language models in the later chapters can be found in the `models` sub-directory

 StructuralCausalModels.jl is included as en experimental dependency in the StatisticalRethinking.jl v3 package.
+Definitely WIP!

 Any feedback is appreciated.
 Please open an issue.